dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 does a complete loop through the entire table T_X.
 Similarly, the comparison in the if-loop needs to be implemented in a constant-time manner.

-## Matrix sampling from the error distribution
+## Matrix Sampling from the Error Distribution

 We define the function SampleMatrix which samples an n1 * n2 matrix using the function Sample.